tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/03_02_Discovery_Login.md

 ![image](../images/08_12_Discovery_RulesTab.jpg)

+The Discovery screen is composed of three tabs: Matching Rules, Interface Configuration and Results.
+**Matching rules** tab is where the rules that govern the discovery process are defined.
 You can observe that the DPM already includes a set of built-in discovery rules covering the discovery of many of the common PII data fields.

-The [DPM User Guide Admin Chapter](/articles/DPM/02_Admin_Module) provides detailed description of the way such rules are configured.
+New rules can be added by configuration as described in the next steps of this tutorial.
+**Interface Configuration** tab is where the databases on which the discovery process should be executed are defined.
+It is also in this tab where requests for this process execution are submitted.
+**Results** tab presents the results of the discovery process.
+It is in this tab that the user can review the list of fields that the discovery processes had flagged to be probably containing PII data.

 [![Previous](../images/Previous.png)]( 03_01_Discovery_Tutorial.md)[<img align="right" width="60" height="54" src="../images/Next.png">](03_03_01_Discovery_NewMatchingRule_Landing.md)